Silvenga/Emissary/README.md

 For container services to be discovered, the container must be anotated with Docker labels, see Docker's [configuration docs](https://docs.docker.com/config/labels-custom-metadata/) for more information.
 Currently, a single label type exists representing a Consul service:

 ```
-com.silvenga.emissary.service[-1..n] = <service name>;<service port>[;tags=tag1,tag2]
+com.silvenga.emissary.service[-1..n] = <service name>[;service port][;tags=tag1,tag2]
 ```
 Multiple services can be described by incrementing the label key.
 Tags are optional, multiple tags are delimited with commas.
+The service port is optional if the container defines a single published port.

 For example:
 ```